Working as a Drafting Technologist / Technician [NOC 2253]

 The profession is not regulated in British Columbia.

 Certification with the provincial technology association is voluntary.
 Although certification is not mandatory it is often requested by employers.
 In British Columbia certification is carried out by the Applied Science Technologists and Technicians of British Columbia (ASTTBC) in accordance with national standards set by the Canadian Council of Technicians and Technologists (CCTT).
 Professional designations granted under the ASTT Act include Applied Science Technologist (AScT) and Certified Technician (CTech).
 In BC, it is illegal to use these professional designations without being certified.

-AScT and CTech certification requirements include academic qualifications either as a technologist (diploma) or a technician (certificate) from a recognized The applicant also requires a minimum of 2 years of related work experience, with at least 1 year at the level of certification.
-In addition, one year of the work experience must be in Canada.
+AScT and CTech certification requirements include academic qualifications either as a technologist (diploma) or a technician (certificate) from a recognized academic institution.
+The applicant also requires a minimum of 2 years of related work experience, with at least 1 year at the level of registration.
+Both years of the work experience must be in Canada.

 For more information see: ASTTBC